 3 Awesome Examples Of ABM Campaigns

 The best way to gain inspiration for your ABM campaigns is to look at what other companies are doing.
-Here are three excellent examples of companies that have executed successful ABM campaigns.
+Here are three excellent account-based marketing examples of companies that have executed successful ABM campaigns.

 GumGum, a leader in computer vision technology, implemented an ABM campaign to target deals with T-Mobile.
 Through research, they discovered that the CEO of T-Mobile was a batman fan, so they designed a campaign with Batman-themed content.
 They created a comic book named T-Man and Gums, which featured T-Mobile’s CEO as the hero.
 The campaign resulted in a successful partnership between GumGum and T-Mobile.

 The best thing was that the company tailored this campaign according to the interests of T-Mobile’s CEO, which helped make a personal connection with him and increased the chances of success.

 DocuSign is a digital transaction management provider that implemented an ABM campaign to boost conversion rates of high-value accounts.
 They made display ads for 450 enterprise accounts, which featured customized images and messages, segmenting accounts based on their buying cycle.
 Targeting six different industries, DocuSign used customized messages, testimonials, peer logos, targeted images, and more to reach their accounts.
 This campaign successfully increased conversion rates, proving that personalized ABM campaigns can be highly effective.

 Focusing on segmentation is the perfect way to tailor your B2B services to each unique industry you serve.